Chet Childress is a rapid firing ripper on his board and at the canvas.

 How did you start skating?

-My brother and I started looking around and we met someone with a skateboard and discovered that these dudes had build a ramp down the road from our house; it was these surfer stoner type guys.
+My brother and I started looking around and we met someone with a skateboard and discovered that these dudes had built a ramp down the road from our house; they were these surfer stoner type guys.

 Just rolling up the ramps holding our shoulders, guiding us, we both did that and from that moment it was on.